rgmf/PyOpenTracks/DEVELOPMENT.md

 # Execute
 After building enter to `buildir/buildir/testdir/bin` and execute `./pyopentracks`.

+`./pyopentracks` can receive command line arguments:
+- `--loglevel` to indicate log level with an integer value from 1 to 5 (DEBUG, INFO, WARNING, ERROR, CRITICAL).

+Also, you can run the shell script `sh run.sh` after building the project with `sh build.sh`.
+This `run.sh` script pass to `./pyopentracks` a set of environment variables and use `--loglevel` argument with a value of `3` that you can change.

 # Tests
 There are tests in the `tests` folder.
 To execute them, run the following command from project root directory:

 `python3 -m unittest discover -v -s tests/`

+# Logs
+PyOpenTracks uses `logging` standard Python library for logs.
+You can set the log's level executing PyOpenTracks from terminal and passing to it the argument `--loglevel` with a value:
+- 1: DEBUG, INFO, WARNING, ERROR and CRITICAL logs.
+- 2: INFO, WARNING, ERROR and CRITICAL logs.
+- 3: WARNING, ERROR and CRITICAL logs.
+- 4: ERROR and CRITICAL logs.
+- 5: CRITICAL logs.

+You can see logs from console when you execute PyOpenTracks from terminal or in the journald systemd (/var/log/messages typically on Debian).

 # Internacionalization (i10n)
 Enter to `po/` directory and execute `update_potfiles.sh` to create a new language PO file or update the string to a language.
 Then edit the PO file and execute `compile_potfiles.sh` to generate mo file.